marktnoonan/cy-validators-example/README.md

 There's some stuff going on in this repo to make the pattern easier to implement.
 Some of it is Vue-specific, like `data-cy-component="$options.name"`.

-TODO: more details about testing that components _don't_ appear, avoiding scoping assertions inside components, etc.
+TODO: more details about testing that components _don't_ appear, avoiding scoping assertions inside components, adding escape hatches to only check a certain depth or ignore expensive checks with an `ignore array or something.

 ## Project setup
 ```